 - Earthworks minimal expected as the site topography will remain unchanged.
-Subsequently water runoff will also remain unchanged; - Landscaping will be pursued to minimize site maintenance during operation and enhance biodiversity.
-Some removal of old trees on the northwest corner may be needed; and - Environmental Parcel M is considered as a brownfield site that was reclaimed after completion of the Circle Drive South freeway.
+Subsequently water runoff will also remain unchanged; - Landscaping will be enhanced through naturalized landscaping which will minimize site maintenance during operation and enhance biodiversity.; and - Environmental Parcel M is considered as a brownfield site that was reclaimed after completion of the Circle Drive South freeway.